Aphanotorulus gomesi

-Aphanotorulus gomesi is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Jaguaribe River basin.
-The species reaches 14.3 cm (5.6 inches) SL.
-It is thought to be a facultative air-breather.
+Aphanotorulus gomesi is a species of benthopelagic tropical freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is endemic to Brazil.

+Taxonomy

-A. gomesi was originally described as Plecostomus iheringi by Henry Weed Fowler in 1941, although Fowler later invalidated this name in 1942, replacing it with Plecostomus gomesi to avoid confusion with Plecostomus iheringii (a species which is currently known as Hypostomus iheringii).
-It was transferred to the genus Squaliforma (now considered invalid) after the genus' designation by I. J. H. Isbrücker, I. Seidel, J. Michels, E. Schraml, and A. Werner in 2001.
-In 2004, Jonathan W. Armbruster classified the species within Hypostomus instead of Squaliforma.
-In 2016, following a review of Isorineloricaria and Aphanotorulus by C. Keith Ray and Armbruster (both of Auburn University), the species was reclassified as a member of Aphanotorulus, although FishBase still lists the species as Squaliforma gomesi.
+Aphanotorulus gomesi was first formally described in 1941 as Plecostomus iheringi by the American zoologist Henry Weed Fowler with its type locality given as Ceará, Brazil.
+However, Fowler's name was preoccuppied by Plecostomus iheringi Regan, 1908 and in the following year he replaced it with Plecostomus gomesi.
+This species was transferred to the genus Squaliforma after the genus' designation by I. J. H. Isbrücker, I. Seidel, J. Michels, E. Schraml, and A. Werner in 2001.
+In 2004, Jonathan W. Armbruster reclassified the species within Hypostomus instead of Squaliforma.
+In 2016, following a review of Isorineloricaria and Aphanotorulus by C. Keith Ray and Armbruster (both of Auburn University), the species was reclassified as a member of Aphanotorulus.
+The genus Aphanotorulus is sometimes classfied in the tribe Hypostomini, but Eschmeyer's Catalog of Fishes does not recognise tribes within the subfamily Hypostominae.